revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-A list of nodes that replicate the log is Replicas.
-Especially, for a particular partition.
-However, they are irrespective of whether they play the role of the Leader.
+A list of nodes that replicate the log is Replicas.Especially, for a particular partition.However, they are irrespective of whether they play the role of the Leader.

-In addition, ISR refers to In-Sync Replicas.
-On defining ISR, it is a set of message replicas that are synced to the leaders.
+In addition, ISR refers to In-Sync Replicas.On defining ISR, it is a set of message replicas that are synced to the leaders.

 </details>